 “We’re calling the bar ‘Bird and Bear’.”

 The window ties in heavily with the story of Bird and Bear.
 Harold freed Pip from her cage, and her friends too, so the bird cages are those from the story.
 You will spot too, that every single cage is empty.
-The birds have all been freed by Harold and can be found dotted around the bar, in the beautiful vintage prints that I selected and also in the big hand painted mural in one of the cosiest corners.
+The birds have all been freed by Harold and can be found dotted around the bar, in the beautiful vintage prints and also in the big hand painted mural in one of the cosiest corners.
 Spot Pip cosied up safe in Harold’s arms, joined by cheeky little Worm and Rita.
 If you look very carefully you may even spot Bob.
 He’s off exploring.

 Detailed gold hanging dividers catch the eye and create cosy corners and nooks throughout the upstairs and downstairs spaces.
 I enjoy creating repeating patterns within my illustration work and was delighted to have the opportunity to use that element of my work in the bar.